mcharb54/double-dealer/src/pages/archives/2019-09-10_the-rider-through-relativity-1.md

 "Your guest — your passenger?
 Whose?
 Where?
 In what?
 You have interfered—I had an important engagement—"

 "My name does not matter," said the strange being.
 "It is distinguished if not honoured among men.
 You are in the cabin of the "Stellar Shuttle."
-The "Stellar Shuttle" is an astroplane— such as are in common use in our sys- tem.
+The "Stellar Shuttle" is an astroplane—such as are in common use in our system.
 It is impelled by intensified waves of ether and its maximum speed exceeds by far the speed of your sun's waves of light.
-We have mastered for- ces which are as yet unrevealed to you, even though you are upon the threshold of revelation.
-I am an inhabitant of Ypranil, the largest planet in the sys- tem of Sirius.
+We have mastered forces which are as yet unrevealed to you, even though you are upon the threshold of revelation.
+I am an inhabitant of Ypranil, the largest planet in the system of Sirius.
 Our powers, the fruit of millions of years of development might seem almost divine to you.
 Yet there are worlds that are further advanced upon the eternal spiral than even Ypranil."

 "The environment," said Aurel Sharrington," is more than uncanny—but I am used to hoaxes—"

 The majestic figure, with a profound melancholy written upon its face, reached forth in the luminous haze and touched something that shone upon what seemed a wall.
 There was a faint clatter and a flash, a thin and singing note.
-A dark well opened before Shar- rington's eyes and in this there span what appeared to be a globe of hollow crystal or a bubble with a surface of the most intense and brilliant black.
+A dark well opened before Sharrington's eyes and in this there span what appeared to be a globe of hollow crystal or a bubble with a surface of the most intense and brilliant black.
 The enclosure of the well thrilled with unimaginable vibrations.
 Across the dark, apparently liquid surface of the bubble, a small and ruddy disc swam into sight.

 "What is that?" asked Sharrington.

-"The planet called Earth which you were so anxious to leave," said the lu- minous being.
+"The planet called Earth which you were so anxious to leave," said the luminous being.
 "You have left it."

-"I see the outlines of continents," said Sharrington, "the splashing, spatulate shape of North America, the triangle of South America—like a New- foundland's head.
-But our kinemato- graphic science is so well developed that this trick is mere child's play."
+"I see the outlines of continents," said Sharrington, "the splashing, spatulate shape of North America, the triangle of South America—like a Newfoundland's head.
+But our kinematographic science is so well developed that this trick is mere child's play."

 "We are travelling slowly," said the white figure, "look again."

 A blush of silvery lustre swept over the spinning globe.
 Over its surface, like smoke taking shape, like an image emerging out of blurred distances into focus, he saw a landscape quiver into view.
 It grew larger and more distinct, the edges pitched mistily away at the sides, the top and bottom.
-Still enlarg- ing, a city loomed up, silhouettes of buildings, domes and towers whirled by, familiar in shape, yet strange in as- pect.
+Still enlarging, a city loomed up, silhouettes of buildings, domes and towers whirled by, familiar in shape, yet strange in aspect.
 Now a street appeared—he knew it—it was his own.
 People passed to and fro along this street, automobiles, an electric car, wagons.
 The door of his house opened; he saw himself descend the steps in the purple-tinted light.

 "It is an interesting bit of stained film," said he, "presumably taken from an aeroplane."